Cygnus X-3: A variable petaelectronvolt gamma-ray source: Author Contributions

 \section{Author Contributions}

 Cong Li proposed this project and analysed the data.
 Zhen Cao coordinated this specific working group.
-Jieshuang Wang performed the theoretical calculations and modelling.
+Jieshuang Wang performed the theoretical calculations and the modelling.
+Jieshuang Wang and Felix Aharonian led the interpretation of the results.
 Jianeng Zhou was responsible for multi-wavelength data analysis and temporal analysis.
-Felix Aharonian coordinated the presentation of the results.
 Felix Aharonian, Zhen Cao, Cong Li, Jieshuang Wang and Jianeng Zhou prepared the manuscript.
-Shicong Hu and Dmitri Semikoz cross-checked the results.
-Ruoyu Liu provided important comments and discussion on the work.
+Shicong Hu and Dmitri Semikoz cross-checked the result.
 The whole LHAASO collaboration contributed to the publication, with involvement at various stages ranging from the design, construction and operation of the instrument to the development and maintenance of all software for data calibration, data reconstruction and data analysis.
 All authors reviewed, discussed and commented on the present results and on the manuscript.

-\includepdf[pages=-, fitpaper=true, offset=20mm -20mm]{SM_NSR.pdf}
+\includepdf[pages=-, fitpaper=true, offset=20mm -20mm]{SM_NSR_20260403.pdf}